 I have some twenty five (gulp) years' experience as a performing artist, group work facilitator and teacher.
 I graduated from the University of Glasgow in 1989 with an MA in theatre and music and spent a number of years as a community arts facilitator before moving into teaching and training and taking postgraduate studies in psychology with the Open University.
 Now, I am a Yoga teacher, healer and holistic body work and movement therapist.
 I specialise in yoga for people living with cancer, and I'm course director of Healing Space.
 I am also a senior teacher of Embodied Yoga Principles and will complete Embodied Facilitator training in December 2017.
 Until early 2015 I was based in Glasgow, where I ran my own yoga studio.
 I now live in Brighton on the South Coast of England, where I am studying for a Masters degree in creative writing.
 I write, paint, make music, take photographs and enjoy experiencing artistic expression in all its forms.
 As well as blogging on here, I publish another blog dedicated to the poetry of my Grandfather, William Oliphant .

 I have had extensive training over several years in traditional Druidry, Celebrancy, Modern Druid/craft, Celtic Spirituality, Celtic Christian Ministry, Celtic Shamanism and Celtic Reiki (Ogham Healing) and have received the three levels of Druid initiation: Bard, Ovate and Druid.
 I am a member of the Druid Network.
-I am also a soon to be ordained Refreshing Ministry Minister.
+I am also a recognised Refreshing Ministry Minister.**

 At the heart of my practice is a deep and authentic spirituality rooted in the Celtic traditions and inspired by the truth and meaning in all spiritual practices.
 I am fascinated by ritual and how it manifests in daily life.
 A truth seeker who shies away from dogma, I attempt to live my life guided by Spirit.
 I recognise this, like God, is a loaded word for most people.
 You may choose to call it something else (Existence, the Universe, Nature, the Divine - I use them all interchangeably) but I no longer apologise for it.
 I consider myself Celtic Christian and Druid (yes, it is possible to be both!) and a Panentheist* but I have a progressive interfaith approach to my work.